-Its biggest selling point is the second 4K display, known as the Screenpad Plus.
+Known as the Screenpad Plus, that second display is the Asus ZenBook Pro Duo’s biggest selling point.
 Essentially, it’s a supercharged Touch Bar – but while Apple’s slim screen (which also sits above the keyboard) is limited to shortcuts and icons, the much larger Screenpad Plus is able to show whole applications.

 Of course, having a second 4K screen has big ramifications elsewhere for the laptop.
-Not only is the keyboard shoved to the front of the laptop to accommodate the Screenpad Plus, but the Asus ZenBook Pro Duo is a lot thicker and heavier than other ZenBooks, and it’s a hell of a lot more expensive as well.
+The keyboard shoved to the front of the laptop to accommodate the Screenpad Plus.
+The Asus ZenBook Pro Duo is a lot thicker and heavier than other ZenBooks as well, and it’s a hell of a lot more expensive.

 This means the Screenpad Plus needs to prove to be a genuinely useful addition, rather than a gimmick.
 Never before has a laptop’s success or failure depended so much on one feature.